metachris/micropython-ctl/cli/README.md

-# mctl - command line interface for MicroPython devices
+# `mctl`: Command-line Interface for MicroPython Devices

 With `mctl` you can: